 - 14 or more days before the beginning of a program: 100% refund

 - 1 to 13 days before the start of program: 50% refund or $300 administrative fee, whichever is less

 - After the program start date: no refund

-- 13 to 7 days before the start of class: 50% refund of full course fee
+- 7 days before the start of class: $10 processing fee

 Students that meet all the requirements for course completion will receive a Brookdale Continuing & Professional Studies certificate.
 Attendance of 80% is required in all courses with some exceptions when 100% attendance is required to receive a certificate.
 Some courses qualify the student to sit for a state or national certification examination or license.
 A $25 fee will be charged for the replacement of any certificate.